SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/daily-volume/quickstart.md

 ### Use Collection page

-On the [Collection](/docs/send-data/collection) page when editing an existing Collector or creating a new Hosted Collector there is a new option, **Assign to a Budget**, that allows you to assign an ingest budget to a Collector.
+On the [Collection](/docs/send-data/collection) page, when editing an existing Collector or creating a new Hosted Collector, you'll see an option, **Assign to a Budget**, that allows you to assign an ingest budget to a Collector.

 ![assign to a budget dropdown option.png](/img/ingestion-volume/assign-budget-dropdown-option.png)